 \end{spacing}

+One essential numerical component of this construction was the computation of the assignment of $(a,b) \mapsto (e,d)$ which explains how the parabolic weights of $(E_{\bullet},\theta)$ on the curve $C$ are converted into parabolic weights of $(F_{\bullet},\varphi)$ on the moduli space $X$.
+Non-abelian Hodge theory identifies the assignment $(a,b) \mapsto (e,d)$ with the \emph{\bfseries Okamoto map}, which is an important ingredient of the tamely ramified GLC.
+As explained in Appendix~\ref{app-ram.glc}, the Okamoto map records the way the eigenvalues of the residue of the parabolic flat bundle on $C$ are converted into the twisting parameters for the associated twisted $\mathcal{D}$-module on $\sBun$.
+In this section we work out the non-abelian Hodge theory translation and compute the Okamoto map in our setting.

-As explained in Appendix~\ref{app-ram.glc}, the inputs and outputs of the assignment \eqref{eq:parHeckeclassical} can be converted by application of Mochizuki's tame non-abelian Hodge correspondence into stable tame parabolic flat bundles $\mathbb{V} = (V_{\bullet},\nabla)$ on $(C,\Par_{C})$ and $(W_{\bullet},\nabla)$ on $(X,\Par_{X})$ respectively.
-Furthermore using the twisted Deligne-Goresky-MacPherson extension from $X - \Par_{X}$ to the stack of quasi-parabolic bundles on $(C,\Par_{C})$, we can rewrite $(W_{\bullet},\nabla)$ as a twisted $\mathcal{D}$-module.
-Under these identifications the assignment \eqref{eq:parHeckeclassical} becomes the evaluation
+In more detail (see also Appendix~\ref{app-ram.glc}), the inputs and outputs of the assignment \eqref{eq:parHeckeclassical} can be converted by application of Mochizuki's tame non-abelian Hodge correspondence into stable tame parabolic flat bundles $\mathbb{V} = (V_{\bullet},\nabla)$ on $(C,\Par_{C})$ and $(W_{\bullet},\nabla)$ on $(X,\Par_{X})$ respectively.
+Furthermore using the twisted Deligne-Goresky-MacPherson extension from $X - \Par_{X}$ to the stack of quasi-parabolic bundles on $(C,\Par_{C})$, we can rewrite $(W_{\bullet},\nabla)$ as a twisted $\mathcal{D}$-module. {Dmodule@$\mathcal{D}$-module!twisted} Under these identifications the assignment \eqref{eq:parHeckeclassical} becomes the evaluation

 of the Langlands correspondence functor (see section~\ref{ssec:setup.glc} in Appendix~\ref{app-ram.glc})